Do you want to more reach horse owners?

 Do you want to build brand loyalty?

-Advertise on the Whoa Podcast About Horses and Horsemanship will do just that!
-A podcast is a self-contained audio program people listen to on their computers, tablets, or mobile device.
-Because listeners have to take action to select our podcast they are perfect for YOUR marketing program!
+Advertise on the Whoa Podcast About Horses and Horsemanship and do just that!
+People listen to a podcast, a self-contained audio program, using their computers, tablets, or mobile devices.
+Because listeners must act to select our podcast, they are preselected for YOUR marketing program!
 Why?
 Because they have sought out our program looking for information on Horses and Horsemanship.

 Guests on our show have included:

 Rick Lamb Tommie Turvey Denny Watkins Martin Black